Command line

 migrate

-The migrate command migrate a production and classes with settings file.
+The migrate command migrates a production and its classes using a settings file.

 iop -M /tmp/settings.py